sempr-tk/rete/README.md

 My first use case will be symbolic reasoning on rdf data, so while the algorithm in principle is of very general nature, I include some code in here for that use case.
 Hopefully it will still be extensible for other use cases.

+The project is split into three parts:

+- **rete-core:** Contains the classes needed for every rete network: Alpha- and Beta-Nodes and -Memories, ProductionNodes, the Agenda, Tokens and an abstract working memory element (WME).
+- **rete-rdf:** Implements a few specific classes to work with rdf triples: The Triple-class itself (a WME), and checks for specific entries in the triples, as well as consistency checks (e.g. if subject == object).
+- **rete-reasoner:** Builds a rule-based reasoner that works with rdf triples around the previous parts.
+It Adds the notion of "Evidences" for a fact/WME, which can be just asserted or inferred through a token-production-combination.
+It keeps track of all evidences for facts/WMEs, thus allowing a single fact to be inferred through different rule activations, while still ensuring that everything is firmly grounded in asserted facts and no self-inferring loops persist.
+Also, this part includes the first version of a parser to create the rete-network for the reasoner from a textual description of rules.

 ## Network